-When an organization implements an enterprise risk management system, the first essential step of the process is risk identification.
+When an organization implements enterprise risk management, the first essential step of the process is risk identification.
 Identifying risks within an organization is the foundation that builds a functional and effective risk management process.

-However, recognizing potential risks is useless without the next step, which is risk assessment.
-Assessing risks is a crucial part of enterprise risk management; its purpose is to analyze and prioritize the identified risks by using specific methods to aid understanding within the organization.
+However, recognizing potential risks is useless without the next step, which is risk analysis.
+Analyzing risk is a crucial part of enterprise risk management; its purpose is to analyze and prioritize the identified risks by using specific methods to aid understanding within the organization.

 How It Works

-Enterprise risk assessment is the analysis of pre-identified potential risks to better understand the influence of said risks on an organization.
+Risk assessment includes the analysis of pre-identified potential risks to better understand the influence of said risks on an organization.
 This process is constantly developing and should be done regularly.

 The first step in assessing risk is to determine the organization’s goals within a stated time period.
 For example, “Over the next three years, one goal is to increase annual profit margins by 50%.”
 When a list of objectives and a timeline are established, members within an organization can better develop and understand criteria for risk assessment.